jupyter-on-kubernetes/lab-jupyter-on-k8s-03/workshop/content/exercises/02-user-authentication.md

 jupyterhub --generate-config
 ```

 This will create the ``jupyterhub_config.py`` file.
-Based on the extension used on the configuration file, you can use Python code to configure JupyterHub.
+Based on the extension used on the configuration file, you can see that Python code is required to be used to configure JupyterHub.

 This generated configuration file has a huge number of options that can be set.
 You can view the documented set of configuration options by running: